nate-thegrate/vegan-chef/recipes/bread/pizza.md

 ### directions:

-Combine all ingredients and mix, either in a bread machine or by hand, and let rise for about an hour.
+Combine all ingredients and mix, either in a bread machine or by hand, and let rise for about 90 minutes.

 Roll out dough into 2 pizzas (or use half of it for breadsticks).

 For breadsticks, roll dough into breadstick shapes, then dip in olive oil and sprinkle garlic, nutritional yeast, and salt on top.

-Top with marinara sauce, plant-based cheese & sausage, peppers, onions, jalapeños, and/or olives.
+Top with sauce, cheese, and whatever else you want.

 Bake at 425°F for 12-15 minutes.